Harrison Bader Player Props: Yankees vs. Rockies

 - The pitching staff for the Rockies has a collective 7.4 K/9, the worst in MLB.

-- The Rockies' 5.67 team ERA ranks 29th among all league pitching staffs.
+- The Rockies' 5.68 team ERA ranks 29th across all MLB pitching staffs.

-- Seabold (1-6) gets the starting nod for the Rockies in his 13th start of the season.
-He has a 6.65 ERA in 70 1/3 innings pitched, with 53 strikeouts.
+- Anderson gets the start for the Rockies, his 11th of the season.
+He is 0-4 with a 6.89 ERA and 37 strikeouts in 49 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander went 3 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.
+- The righty last appeared on Wednesday, July 5 against the Houston Astros, when he tossed four innings, allowing five earned runs while giving up seven hits.

-- The 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .294 to his opponents.
+- The 35-year-old has a 6.89 ERA and 6.7 strikeouts per nine innings in 12 games this season, while allowing a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.